bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 ### Create our first ViewModel

-Yes lets go ahead and create one!
-Lets call it `MainPageViewModel` and make it inherit from `BaseViewModel`, I like this naming convention because it should be clear that this `ViewModel` is going to interact with our `MainPage`.
-Of course not all ViewModels and Views have this one to one mapping but when they do it can help to make it clear.
+Yes let's go ahead and create one!
+Let's call it `MainPageViewModel` and make it inherit from `BaseViewModel`, I like this naming convention because it should be clear that this `ViewModel` will interact with our `MainPage`.
+Of course not all ViewModels and Views have this one-to-one mapping but when they do it can help to make it clear.

-Now that we have our ViewModel lets set it to the `BindingContext` of our View.
+Now that we have our ViewModel let's set it to the `BindingContext` of our View.
 I like to do this in the XAML itself but it can also be done in the code behind.
 Note that you only need to do one of these options.

 ### Update our XAML